Police Raid Dispensaries: Dealing With Government Oversight

 “We treat all kinds of patients with every condition you can think of,” he said.
 “That’s what we’re here for, to help patients.”

 Briere mentioned cannabis dispensaries – whether operating with a government license or not – combat the black market.
-Given Kyle’s account, it appears the police raid policy and shortages are doing exactly the opposite of what legalization was supposed to do: getting rid of black marketeers and unregulated cannabis.
+Given Kyle’s account, it seems the police raid policy and shortages are doing exactly the opposite of what legalization’s intention: regulate cannabis and rid us of black marketeers.

 Currently, Briere is suing the Surrey government for what he sees as government overreach and interference into an otherwise law-abiding operation.
 Despite the police raids, he anticipates he will receive licenses to open more stores, even as the government claims that he overstepped regulatory boundaries.